chef/bento/README.md

 * **File Type:** VDI (VirtualBox Disk Image)
 * **Storage Details:** Dynamically allocated
 * **Location:** ubuntu-11.04-2.vdi
 * **Size**: 40.0 GB

 Once this step is complete re-export the box.

+## opscode-ubuntu-12.04

+This box has a primary HDD of 40.0 GB, as specified in the updated basebox definitions.

+This box has an additional hard disk so we can properly emulate Private Chef HA configurations.
+There is no automated way to add this additional SATA drive.
+After the initial basebox *build*, *validate* and *export* commands succeeds open the VirtualBox settings for the `ubuntu-12.04` VM and create a second SATA Hard Disk with the following settings:

+* **File Type:** VDI (VirtualBox Disk Image)
+* **Storage Details:** Dynamically allocated
+* **Location:** ubuntu-12.04-2.vdi
+* **Size**: 40.0 GB

+Once this step is complete re-export the box.